What does a live-in nanny cost?

 What additional nanny expenses are involved?

-When you hire a nanny, don't forget about the extra costs that can crop up — make sure you factor them into your budget.
-Things like an annual bonus (a median of $600, according to the INA), yearly raises, food costs, insurance, memberships, gas reimbursement, etc. Figure out what you will be paying for, whether you will provide a stipend or reimburse your nanny for any expenses and include the details in your nanny contract.
+When you hire a nanny, don't forget about additional costs and benefits that should be factored into your budget.
+Consider expenses like an annual bonus (a median of $600, according to the INA), yearly raises, food costs, insurance, memberships, gas reimbursement, etc. Figure out what you will be paying for, whether you will provide a stipend or reimburse your nanny for any expenses and include the details in your nanny contract.

 What are live-in nanny work hours?